- Are you sure you want to leave this page message in your browser can be annoying, but there’s a way to fix this problem.

-Sometimes, when you’re surfing the internet, you might see Are you sure you want to leave this page? message.
-This message usually appears if you haven’t saved your input on a certain website and in most cases works as a reminder.
+Sometimes, when surfing the Internet, you might see Are you sure you want to leave this page? message.
+This message usually appears if you haven’t saved your input on a particular website and, in most cases, works as a reminder.

-How to fix “Are you sure you want to leave this page?” message?
+How do you remove Are you sure you want to leave this page?

 - Click the Menu button in the top right corner and choose Settings

 - In the address bar in Firefox enter about:config.